rtr-nettest/open-rmbt-website/README.md

-# Open RMBT Angular
+# Open RMBT Website

+This repository contains the Open Source of the web page for ```www.netztest.at```.

+The site has been in production since September 11, 2025.
+It replaced the original, no longer maintained [JQuery site](https://github.com/rtr-nettest/open-rmbt-website/tree/jquerysite) which dates back to 2012.

+More information and other components of Open RMBT can be found here: https://github.com/rtr-nettest/open-rmbt

 This project uses [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12.
+Many thanks to [Specure](https://specure.com/), especially [Polina](https://github.com/polylina) for the development of this code.

+## Open Source License

+This project is licensed under the terms of the Apache License 2.0.
+See the [LICENSE](LICENSE.txt) file for details.

 ## Development server